LogicBypass/ISC2-CC-Study-Material/Notes/Security Concepts/Security Concepts.md

 	- "Backup data centers" protect against destruction.
 5. Service outages
 	- Programing error and the failure of underlying equipment.
-	- building systems that are resilient in the face of errors and hardware failures.
+	- Building systems that are resilient in the face of errors and hardware failures.
+	- Implementing well-versed security protocols

 ## Authentication and authorization